 The odds are in your favor

 While plane crashes do happen, they’re extremely rare.
 To put it in perspective, you’re 95 times more likely to die from unintentional poisoning (the odds are one in 103 on this one) than to die in an “air or space transport incident” (one in 9,737), according to the National Safety Council.
 One M.I.T.
 Sloan School statistician put this probability in layman’s terms (using a different set of statistics than the NSC).
 “If you take one flight a day, you would on average need to fly every day for 55,000 years before being involved in a fatal crash,” Arnold Barnett told ABC News.
 Want to know more?
 These are the things your pilot won’t tell you.

 The odds of surviving a plane crash are high

 Even if your plane does go down, your chances of surviving the crash are high.
 In fact, the National Transportation Safety Board says the odds are more than 95 percent.
 The European Transport Safety Council estimates that of aircraft accidents worldwide, all passengers survived in 90 percent of the occurrences.
-This is how to survive almost anything (including a plane crash!).

 “Is there a doctor on board?”

 Probably, yes.
 If your fear stems from the chance you could suffer a cataclysmic medical incident without a medical professional nearby, rest assured this is fairly rare (according to one study published in the New England Journal of Medicine, an emergency is reported on one flight for every 609).
 Physician passengers provided medical assistance in 48.1 percent of in-flight medical emergencies, and aircraft diversion occurred in 7.3 percent of them.
 The study was able to follow up with 10,914 of these patients and found that 25.8 percent were transported to a hospital, 8.6 percent were admitted, and just 0.3 percent died.
 These are the things you should never do on an airplane.